What is a 50 30 20 budget?

 Savings

-Extra repayments on your credit cards and loans also fall into this category as they help you pay off existing debt and future interest.
+• Make extra repayments on your credit cards and loans that can help you pay off existing debt and reduce future interest

-To get a better idea of how the 50 30 20 rule works, here are some useful examples.
+To get a better idea of what your 50 30 20 budget may look like, here are some useful examples.

 • Needs - £900